tw4l/brunnhilde-gui/README.md

 * For non-Bitcurator Linux machines, make sure you have PyQt4 installed.
 In Debian/Ubuntu, this can be installed with the following command:
 `sudo apt-get install python-qt4`
+* Download zip or tar.gz file from Github and extract files to location of your choice
-* Follow the steps above, placing the Brunnhilde.desktop file in a location of your choice and and making sure that the brunnhilde_path variable in line 60 of main.py is accurate.
+* Modify the install.sh script to create the Brunnhilde GUI.desktop file in a location of your choice.
+This will will become the graphical launcher for the Brunnhilde GUI.
+Or, simply save the code to a location of your choice and launch the GUI by entering the following in a terminal:
+`python /path/to/brunnhilde-gui/main.py`

 #### GUI Installation in MacOS/OS X